 3.1.
 Spawning particles

 Now things are going to get more interesting.
-What we want to happen is when the user presses the B
+What we want to happen is when the clicks the mouse, a new particle will “spawn” (be created) at the emitter’s position.

 check_input

-to check if the user is pressingKEY_B
+to check if the user is holdingMOUSE_LBUTTON

-, and if so, callspawn_particle
+(see above), and if so, callspawn_particle

 . - Make the